 Cut Out Your Main Subject With Masking

-Now that you know how to blend pictures with the app, it’s time to get more technical by masking your images.
+Now that you know how to overlay pictures on an iPhone, it’s time to get more technical by masking your images.

 To make the process quicker and more precise, you can also use other masking tools such as Lasso and Magic Wand.

 They automatically detect the edges of your main subject so you don’t have to do it manually.